What marketing budget does an accountancy firm need to spend?

 Once you’re going, you can really pick up speed.
 Apparently steam engines can go as fast as 126 miles per hour; usual cruising speed may be closer to 40 or 50 mph.

-If you’re just getting started with marketing, you’ve essentially got a cold train.
-The fuel of your marketing is there: your firm, brand, website, work you’ve done in the past, kind words from clients.
+But if you’re just getting started with marketing, or you haven’t invested much thus far, you’ve essentially got a cold train.
+The train is there: your firm, brand, website, work you’ve done in the past, kind words from clients.
 You might have a very small pile of “coal”.

 But none of it is being used – or very little.
 Time to use that fuel, and get your train started.